pennlabs/expensabot/README.md

 The Flask portion of expensabot just needs to be deployed to some url.
 A few environment variables will need to be configured.
 See `expensabot.py` for more information.

 The Javascript (Google Apps Script) needs to be added to the finances spreadsheet.
 When the spreadsheet is open, go to Tools->Script Editor, create a new project and paste in the contents of `expensabot.js`.
-Finally, add a trigger to run the `submitExpense` function after the expense form is filled out.
+Finally, add a trigger to run the `submitExpense` function after the expense form is filled out though Edit->Current project's triggers->Add trigger->Select event type->On form submit